markjosephcampbell/Multi_Blockchain_Wallet/README.md

 ### 1. Project setup

-- Create a project directory called `wallet` and `cd` into it.
+- Created a project directory called `wallet` and `cd` into it.

-- Clone the `hd-wallet-derive` tool into this folder and install it using the [HD Wallet Derive Installation Guide](Resources/HD_Wallet_Derive_Install_Guide.md)
+- Cloned the `hd-wallet-derive` tool into this folder and install it using the [HD Wallet Derive Installation Guide](Resources/HD_Wallet_Derive_Install_Guide.md)

-- Create a symlink called `derive` for the `hd-wallet-derive/hd-wallet-derive.php` script.
-This will clean up the command needed to run the script in our code, as we can call `./derive` instead of `./hd-wallet-derive/hd-wallet-derive.php`:
+- Created a symlink called `derive` for the `hd-wallet-derive/hd-wallet-derive.php` script.
+This cleaned up the command needed to run the script in my code, so I could call `./derive` instead of `./hd-wallet-derive/hd-wallet-derive.php`:

-  - Make sure you are in the top level project directory - in this case the directory named `wallet`.
+  - Made sure I was in the top level project directory - in this case the directory named `wallet`.

-  - **Mac Users:** Run the following command: `ln -s hd-wallet-derive/hd-wallet-derive.php derive`.
+  - As a **Mac Users:** I ran the following command: `ln -s hd-wallet-derive/hd-wallet-derive.php derive`.

-  - **Windows Users:** Creating symlinks is not supported by default on Windows, only reading them, so Windows users must perform the following steps:

-    - Open up Git-Bash as an administrator (right-click on Git-Bash in the start menu).

-    - Within `bash`, run the command `export MSYS=winsymlinks:nativestrict`.

-    - Run the following command: `ln -s hd-wallet-derive/hd-wallet-derive.php derive`.

-  - Test that you can run the `./derive` script properly, by running the following command.
+  - Tested that I could run the `./derive` script properly, by running the following command.

     - ```
       ./derive --key=xprv9zbB6Xchu2zRkf6jSEnH9vuy7tpBuq2njDRr9efSGBXSYr1QtN8QHRur28QLQvKRqFThCxopdS1UD61a5q6jGyuJPGLDV9XfYHQto72DAE8 --cols=path,address --coin=ZEC --numderive=3 -g
       ```
-  - The output should match what you see below:
+  - The output matched what you see below:
     - ```
       +------+-------------------------------------+
       | path | address                             |